AWegnerGitHub/awegnergithub.github.io-content/2020_05_24_suggested_improvements_app_subscription.md

 On harvest day, this is the information presented by the application.
 There are a few things to notice in this screen shot.
 First, "0 days to harvest", yet still showing the "Mid-growth" data.
 Second, this didn't change to "harvest" until a full day later.
-Thinking about it now, I suspect the datetime of when I added the plant to a nursery was recorded, not just the day and it's going by "hours since planted", to display the stage information.
+Thinking about it now, I suspect the datetime of when I added the plant to a nursery was recorded, not just the day and is going by "hours since planted", to display the stage information.

 ![Red Oak on Harvest Day][redoak]